Fees and Risks

 The following fees and expenses will be incurred in connection with your investment in our financial products or entering into a discretionary investment management agreement.

-Investment management fee under a discretionary investment management agreement: Investment management fee under a discretionary investment management agreement will be incurred in an amount not exceeding 1.05% (including consumption tax) per annum of the net asset value of the managed assets.
+Investment management fee under a discretionary investment management agreement: Investment management fee under a discretionary investment management agreement will be incurred in an amount not exceeding 1% (before Japanese consumption tax) per annum of the net asset value of the managed assets.
 Performance-based fee (if applicable), and other expenses such as fees payable to trustee banks, will be incurred in addition to the investment management fee.

 The investment strategy presented in this website may, if concluded for the benefit of the investor, be implemented through investment in a fund which carries the substantial same or similar investment strategy.
 In such case, the invested fund will incur fees and expenses separate and aside from the above-mentioned fees.
 Such fees and expenses will include the following: